-In his career as an artist, Gade had participated in several group with the Bombay Progressive Artists’in Mumbai, Baroda, Ahmedabad and Calcutta.
+In his career as an artist, Gade had participated in several group displays with the Bombay Progressive Artists’ in Mumbai, Baroda, Ahmedabad and Calcutta.
 He had also participated in the Stanford University exhibition in 1949, the Venice Biennale in 1954 and the Indian Art Exhibition which toured east Europe in 1955-56.
 He was awarded a gold medal at the annual exhibition of the Bombay Art Society in 1956.
-He also exhibited at Basle in 1951 and 1956 and in Venice in 1957.
+He also exhibited at Basle in 1951 and 1956 and at Venice in 1957.

 Presently, his works are displayed at Dhoomimal Art Gallery (New Delhi), the National Gallery of Modern Art (New Delhi), Lalat Kala Akademi(New Delhi), Bombay Art Society (Bombay), Tata Institute of Fundamental Research (Bombay), and at numerous International Art Galleries at Bangkok, Warsaw, Prague, Budapest, Bucharest, Sofia and Venice.